DeepitAbc/RockPaperScissors/README.md

 how can you entice players to play, knowing that they may have their funding stuck in the contract if they faced an uncooperative player?

-Implemnetation Choice:
+Implementation Choice:
-uses case:
  -> newGame:       Player1 starts a game with secret move -> joinGame:      Player2 join the game
  -> revealPlayer2: Player2 reveal its move in clear
  -> revealPlayer1: Player1 reveal the move providing clear move and SECRET